codingMustache/codingMustache/README.md

 ## Joke of the Day

-The invention of the wheel was what got things rolling
+My dentist is the best, he even has a little plaque!

 ## Daily Trivia

-In programming, what do you call functions with the same name but different implementations?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Abstracting
+ 1. .png
- 2. Overriding
+ 2. .svg
- 3. Overloading
+ 3. .jpeg
- 4. Inheriting
+ 4. .gif

 <details>
   <summary>Answer</summary>
-  Overloading
+  .svg
 </details>